 Before your baby has teeth take a soft, damp, clean cloth and gently wipe and stimulate the gums.
 This will remove bacteria from the mouth and stimulate blood flow.
 After the first tooth comes in brush the tooth with a soft child size toothbrush and a smear (half a pea size) of fluoride toothpaste.
 Ask your pediatric health professional to check your baby’s mouth starting at age 6 months, for a flouride supplement prescription, and to provide a referral to a dentist if needed.

 Infants should never be put to bed with a bottle.
 The sugar in formula and breast milk can still cause cavities.
 Going to bed with a bottle can cause many severe cavities in the mouth often referred to as baby bottle tooth decay.
 The only liquids that should be in the bottle include formula, breast milk and water.
-Juice, soda, tang and kool-aid should never be put in a baby’s bottle or into a sippy cup.
+Juice, soda, Tang and Kool-Aid should never be put in a baby’s bottle or into a sippy cup.